krsma33/roslyn.nvim/README.md

 ## Setup

+To install this fork, just install `krsma33/roslyn.nvim` using your plugin manager.
-Just install `jmederosalvarado/roslyn.nvim` using your plugin manager.
+To install from original creator, just install `jmederosalvarado/roslyn.nvim` using your plugin manager.

 ```lua
 require("roslyn").setup({